7ft10/ScriptRunner.Jira.Scripts/README.md

-# ScriptRunner-For-Jira-Cloud
+# ScriptRunner.Jira.Scripts

-SMExDigital's collection of ScriptRunner for Jira cloud groovy scripts.
+Copy of SMExDigital's collection of ScriptRunner for Jira cloud groovy scripts.

 Refer to [Adaptavist ScriptRunner doco](http://scriptrunner-docs.connect.adaptavist.com/jiracloud/) for more information.